victorbamikole/Transweeft/README.md

 - Improve UI/UX with better animations and transitions.

 ## Contact
-For any issues or inquiries, reach out via [your email/contact info].
+For any issues or inquiries, reach out via victorbamikole92@gmail.com.

 ---
 **Author:** Victor Bamikole